sixeyed/docker-windows-workshop/slides/sections/swarm-setup.md

 ## *A note about Kubernetes

-The two most popular container orchestrators are Docker swarm and [Kubernetes]().
+The two most popular container orchestrators are Docker swarm and [Kubernetes](https://kubernetes.io/).

-Kubernetes has many more integration points than swarm which makes it easier for cloud providers to offer managed Kubernetes services, like AKS on Azure.
+Kubernetes has many more integration points than swarm which makes it easier for cloud providers to offer managed Kubernetes services, like [AKS on Azure](https://docs.microsoft.com/en-us/azure/aks/).

 ** But Kubernetes doesn't support Windows containers**.
 Yet.
-Windows support came in beta in 2018 and is expected to GA by the end of the year.
+Windows support came in beta in 2018 and is [expected to GA in Q1 of 2019](https://twitter.com/EltonStoneman/status/1063408843923836928).

 ---